How You'll Take Classes

 On Online Learning Community & Orientation was created to prepare students for the online learning experience.
 It includes Blackboard tutorials and handouts as well as information about the resources available to online students.
 All students enrolled in online courses are automatically placed in this community.
 To find the orientation, log into Blackboard and click on the Community tab > Online Learning Orientation.

 All Blackboard correspondence will be sent to your Pace email account.
-To have your Pace email forwarded to another email account, enter your Google inbox and select the tool icon on the upper right and then select Settings>Forwarding POP/IMAP.
-Then select Add a forwarding address.
+To have your Pace email forwarded to another email account, go to adam.pace.edu and click on the link for email forwarding.